301 vs 302 Redirects: Which One Should You Use?

 You've moved a page, renamed a folder, or merged two URLs into one, and now you need a redirect.
 You open your CMS or .htaccess file and see two options staring back: 301 and 302.
 They look almost identical, both send a visitor to a new address, so it's tempting to just pick whichever one is the default and move on.

 That's the mistake that quietly costs sites their rankings.
+In 2022, when Shopify migrated thousands of merchant storefronts to a new checkout URL structure, it defaulted many transitions to 301s specifically to avoid this trap — competitors who ran the same kind of migration on 302s reported ranking dips that took months to recover.
 The two codes tell search engines completely different stories about a page, and choosing the wrong one can leave the old URL competing with the new one instead of handing its rankings over cleanly.

 Quick Answer